Micahbernard/freire/public-school-popular-education.md

-## Public School and Popular Education
+## Public school and popular education
 #### Paulo Freire

 This statement proposes a reflection around the relation between *public education* and *popular education*.